top of page

-Manifest published in October 2016 and updated October 2019
+Manifest published in October 2016 and updated in October 2019

-presented in solo exhibition in contemporary art museum photoforum Pasquart, Biel/Bienne, Switzerland (2018)
+presented in a solo exhibition in the contemporary art museum photoforum Pasquart, Biel/Bienne, Switzerland (2018)

-I believe, that for 150 years since its invention, the amateur camera has not been a neutral tool in my relationship with the other.
-This tool has been invented by a male white engineer in relation to the ideologies of hunting and the military industry.
-Indeed, my SRL camera is black, phallic and in a way still shaped like a gun.
-I have to admit, I still feel unwell to point a camera with long lense at someone even after all this years of training.
-There is a tension between the inner eye and the camera.
+I believe, that for 150 years since its invention, the amateur camera has not been a neutral tool in my relationship with others.
+This tool has been invented by a male white engineer about the ideologies of hunting and the military industry.
+Indeed, my SRL camera is black, phallic, and in a way still shaped like a gun.
+I have to admit, I still feel unwell to point a camera with a long lens at someone even after all these years of training.
+There is tension between the inner eye and the camera.